J-kobu/calculadora-reactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
-You can check the final project [following this link](https://j-kobu.github.io/calculadora-reactjs/)
+## You can check the final project [following this link](https://j-kobu.github.io/calculadora-reactjs/)

 ## Available Scripts